Tag Archives: Travel

 just before a round-about.

-Every Day I Promise Myself – poems
+Every Day I Promise Myself – guest poet

 It’s a great pleasure introducing this month’s poet: Rachel Davies.
 We met through poetry workshops in Manchester many years ago.